SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Managing_cloud-connected_nodes.md

 1. If a different organization should be selected, click the organization selector ![Organization selector](~/user-guide/images/Cloud_Admin_Selector_icon.png) in the top-right corner and select the organization in the list.

-1. In the pane on the left, under *DataMiner Systems*, expand the DataMiner System, and select the *Nodes* page.
+1. In the pane on the left, under *DataMiner Systems*, expand the DataMiner System, and select the *DxMs* page.

    This page lists the different nodes in the DMS, with all possible DxMs that can be deployed on each node.